DeepABIS/deepabis.github.io/index.md

 # Description
-DeepABIS is a convolutional neural network trained to classify bee species from images of wings.
+DeepABIS is a convolutional neural network trained to classify bee species from images of bee wings.

 # Installation
 ## Using Docker